 I wonder, who are these weak, insecure, trembling, scared women that Sandberg uses in her examples?
 I cannot relate at all.
-My friends and the women I work with are confident go-getters who tackle challenges.
+My friends and the women I work with are confident self-starters who tackle challenges.
 They work through problems with the motto “if at first, I don’t succeed I’ll try again.”
 They don’t let fear stop them.

 Sandberg warns her readers of the perils of “having it all”, yet she expects you to do it all anyway.
 Work through having children, make sure your partner can take time off work to help with children, take promotions, lean in, and work so much that you end up having to send emails while going to the bathroom.
-Sandberg thinks it is okay to assume that women don’t jump at the chance for a new challenge are because they want to have children.
+Sandberg thinks that women don’t jump at the chance for a new challenge because she assumes they want to have children.
 She even thinks it is okay to ask them, “are you not taking this chance because one day you want to have children?”
 If someone asked me this I would be mortified.
 I’m insulted just reading it.
 After Sandberg tells you to “do it all,” she explains that she chose not to take a promotion after finding out she was pregnant.
 Apparently, she is the exception to her own rules.

 Sandberg declares that the only success for women is reaching the very top rung of their careers.
 However, what about those of us who want to do really well in our careers but whose sense of purpose is to work to live, not live to work?
 What is the purpose of having a partner or children if you’re not there to enjoy time with them?
 I think although we want to be great, we don’t all want to spend only an hour over dinner with our families just so we can go straight back to sending emails.
 I think women of my generation value purpose outside of the job.
-Careers are important to us but they are not the be-all and end-all all of a successful life.
+Careers are important to us but they are not the be-all and end-all of a successful life.

 Have you read Lean In?
 Did you find Sheryl an inspiring mentor?
 I’d love to hear your thoughts in the comments below.